 'I am sure that nothing can separate us from God’s love—not life or death, not angels or spirits, not the present or the future, and not powers above or powers below.
 Nothing in all creation can separate us from God’s love for us in Christ Jesus our Lord!'
 (Romans 8:38, Contemporary English Version)

 I’m 51 years old, married to Judy and the father of Maia, who’s 18 and at university.
 I’ve been a police officer for 25 years—most recently teaching at the Police College.

-Last June, I had an operation to remove a melanoma on my eye.
+In June 2016, I had an operation to remove a melanoma on my eye.
 After that, I had an MRI and was told everything was clear.
-But then I was put forward for some experimental drug treatment, and the first step was a CT scan on 12 December 2016.
+But then I was put forward for some experimental drug treatment, and the first step was a CT scan on 12 December.

 Just after Christmas they phoned and said, ‘Get in here!’
 And that was when they told me, ‘You have a brain tumour.’
 The scan also showed a tumour on the lung and some spots on my liver.

 When I was younger, I used to go to church.
 I stopped when I was about 23.
 Church just didn’t hold me anymore.
 But I still knew God was with me.
 I’d joined the Police, so I was putting myself into dangerous situations, and I always knew God was looking after me.

 When I first heard the thing on my eye was melanoma, I went to two people at the Police College who I knew were Christians: Sheryn, who went to The Salvation Army, and Rex.
 I knew they were active Christians—and I knew I needed prayer, because I couldn’t do this alone.

 Rex asked me a few weeks ago, ‘How did you know to come to me?’
 And I said, ‘Well, I’ve always known you were a Christian.’